 As PSECU, there are no monthly account fees, whether your child has a custodial or regular account.
 We require only a minimum $5 balance to maintain your account.

 3. Benefits of Banking with PSECU

 At PSECU, we believe in the children who will lead us in the future.
 That’s why, in addition to our youth accounts, we hold an annual scholarship competition for our members to help them fund their college education and concentrate on their studies.
 Another benefit of opening your child’s savings account with us is gaining eligibility for these scholarships.
 We award six of them each year.

 For more money-saving tips, visit our WalletWorks page.

 *APY denotes Annual Percentage Yield.
-To be eligible for the Youth Savings Rate, the primary account owner must be under the age of 18.
-All eligible Regular Share accounts earn 1.00% APY on the first $500 in the account.
-Any remaining balance above $500 will earn dividends at our current Regular Share rate.
+To be eligible for the Youth Savings rate, the primary account owner must be under the age of 18.
+All eligible Regular Savings Share accounts earn 1.00% APY for balances of $.01 to $500.00.
+For balances of $500.01 and over, the Regular Savings Share APY will apply.
 Rates and information are subject to change at any time.
 Fees could reduce earnings on the account(s).
 The disclosed dividend rates are variable and may change after the member opens the account(s).
 Find our current dividend rates at psecu.com/rates.
-PSECU requires a $5 minimum balance to open and maintain a Regular Share account.
+PSECU requires a $5 minimum balance to open and maintain a Regular share account.
 This $5 share account deposit is also required to be eligible to receive the Youth Savings rate, and the member must be in good standing as defined by PSECU’s Bylaws, Article II, Section I. PSECU will make a $5 minimum share purchase on behalf of the member.
-However, if the member account is closed within the first year of membership, PSECU reserves the right to retain the initial $5.